FAQ’S

 Secretly wondered questions and frequently given answers:

-What’s the deal with creative arts therapy, do I have to be an artist?
+What’s the deal with creative arts therapy?
+Do I have to be an artist?
 Nope.
 But creativity is an often untapped and under-appreciated superpower accessible to everyone.
 We all use creativity to rest and reset, so why not channel this powerful impulse to shed light on habits, beliefs, patterns, and coping mechanisms?

 Do you take insurance?
 I do not.
 Unfortunately, insurance companies have a serious lack of appreciation for creativity, I think it is because they are afraid of how powerful it is.
 Perhaps they should be.